-- W - Incorrect wiring will damage 24V valve. - Incorrect wiring will override HSI safety lockout and may cause explosion. - This appliance ships with a standard WSK-21-W ON/ OFF wall switch.
-An optional, non-thermostat remote may be installed in addition to the standard WSK-21-W wall switch.
-Refer to the wire diagram for more information. - Keep wire lengths short as possible by removing any excess wire length. - Low voltage and 110 VAC voltage cannot be shared within the same wall box.
+- · Incorrect wiring will damage 24V valve. - Incorrect wiring will override HSI safety lockout and may cause explosion. - This appliance ships with a standard WSK-21-W ON/OFF wall switch.
+An optional, non-thermostat remote may be installed in addition to the standard WSK-21-W wall switch. refer to the wire diagram for more information.
+Refer to the wiring diagram for more information. - Keep wire lengths short as possible by removing any excess wire length. - Low voltage and 110 VAC voltage cannot be shared within the same wall box.